 Should You Schedule Your Tweets?

 Other social media experts hold a different position.
 You’re not on Twitter 24 hours a day.
 Nor are your customers.
 You should have the ability to share on Twitter even when you’re not in front of your computer, according to Razor Social.
-Work out when you’re on Twitter (and other forms of social media), then do the same for your customers.
+Work out when you’re on Twitter (and other social media), then do the same for your customers.
 If, because they are located in other countries, then yes, you will need to pre-schedule some of your tweets.

-For your UK-based customers, you’ll be able to send out tweets during your regular workday, or when you or your social media person are in front of your computer screens.
+For UK-based customers, you can send tweets during your regular workday or when you or your social media person are in front of your computer screens.

-How to Schedule Tweets
+Steps to Schedule Your Tweets

-With this Twitter tool, you’ll be able to select how many messages go out per day, the times the tweets will begin and end, and even the days of the week you want tweets to be sent.
+With this Twitter tool, you can select how many messages go out per day, the times the tweets will begin and end, and even the days of the week you want tweets to be sent.
 You’ll also be able to choose your time zones so that, even if it’s three in the morning for you, the tweets will go out during the working hours of your customers in other countries.
 No need to be awake at this hour of the morning, all to ensure that you’ve sent out a time-critical tweet!

 Other tools do the same thing.
 They also allow you to add the time zones you need.
 Many of these services function similarly.
 You’ll have to choose which one to use based on the capabilities your business needs.